Albert Caquot: Career

-The aeronautical engineer
+Aeronautics

-During the course of his life, he committed alternatively to structural and aeronautical engineering during his life following the rhythm imposed by the First and Second World Wars.
+During the course of his life, he committed alternately to structural and aeronautical engineering, following the rhythm imposed by the First and Second World Wars.
 Albert Caquot's aeronautics contributions included designing the "Caquot dirigible" and technical innovations at the new French Aviation Ministry, where he created several Fluid Mechanics Institutes that still exist today.
-Marcel Dassault, whom Albert Caquot charged to develop several major aeronautical projects at the beginning of his career, wrote about him: "He was one of the best engineers that aeronautics ever had.
-He was visionary and ahead of his time.
-He led aeronautical innovations for forty years".
+Marcel Dassault, whom Albert Caquot charged to develop several major aeronautical projects at the beginning of his career, and mentioned that he was one of the best engineers that aeronautics ever had.
+He (Albert Caquot) was visionary and ahead of his time.
+He led aeronautical innovations for forty years.

 As early as 1901, already visionary, he performed his military service in an airship unit of the French army.
 At the beginning of First World War, he was mobilised with the 40e Compagnie d'Aérostiers equipped with Drachen type airships as first lieutenant.
 He noticed the poor wind behavior of these sausage shaped captive balloons, which were ineffective except in calm conditions.

-In 1914, he designed a new sausage-shaped dirigible equipped with three air-filled lobes spaced evenly around the tail as stabilizers, and moved the inner air balloonette from the rear to the underside of the nose, separate from the main gas envelope.
-The Caquot was able to hold in 90 km/h winds and remain horizontal.
-During three years, France manufactured "Caquot dirigibles" for all the allied forces, including English and United States armies.
+In 1914, he designed a new sausage-shaped dirigible equipped with three air-filled lobes spaced evenly around the tail as stabilizers.
+He moved the inner air balloonette from the rear to the underside of the nose, separate from the main gas envelope.
+The Caquot could hold in 90 km/h winds and remain horizontal.
+France manufactured "Caquot dirigibles" for all the allied forces, including the English and United States armies, for three years.
 The United States also manufactured nearly a thousand "Caquot R balloons" in 1918-1919.
-This balloon gave to France and its allies an advantage in military observation which significantly contributed to the allies’ supremacy in aviation and eventually to the final victory.
+This balloon gave France and its allies an advantage in military observation, significantly contributing to the allies' supremacy in artillery and aviation and eventually to the final victory.
 In January 1918, Georges Clémenceau named him technical director of the entire military aviation.

 In 1919, Albert Caquot proposed the creation of the French aeronautical museum (today called Musée de l'Air et de l'Espace, in Le Bourget).
 This museum is the oldest aeronautical museum in the world.

 In 1928, Albert Caquot became the first executive director of the new Aviation ministry.
-He implemented a policy of research, prototypes and mass production which contributed quickly to France leadership in the aeronautical industry.
+He implemented a research, prototypes, and mass production policy, which contributed quickly to France's leadership in the aeronautical industry.
 His main accomplishments are: